taha1048/Data-Cleaning-Transformation/README.md

 these columns have common characteristics :
 1. low missing values percentage
-2. dominating values as the following:
+2. dominating values, as the following:
    - 79% of 'transmission' is 'automatic'
    - 97% of 'title_status' is 'clean'
    - 84% of 'fuel' is 'gas'